awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-external-schemas.md

 ### Viewing Redshift Spectrum Databases in Athena<a name="c-spectrum-athena-external-catalogs"></a>

-If you created an external database by including the CREATE EXTERNAL DATABASE IF NOT EXISTS clause as part of your CREATE EXTERNAL SCHEMA statement, the external database metadata is stored in your Athena data catalog\.
+You can create an external database by including the CREATE EXTERNAL DATABASE IF NOT EXISTS clause as part of your CREATE EXTERNAL SCHEMA statement\.
+In such cases, the external database metadata is stored in your Athena data catalog\.
 The metadata for external tables that you create qualified by the external schema is also stored in your Athena data catalog\.

 Athena maintains a data catalog for each supported AWS Region\.
 To view table metadata, log on to the Athena console and choose **Catalog Manager**\.
 The following example shows the Athena Catalog Manager for the US West \(Oregon\) Region\.